Cabinet primers are a must for any kitchen remodel, but with all of the choices on the market, it can be hard to know which one to choose.

 2. Degrease Cabinets

-If the cabinets are greasy, the paint won’t be able to stick – even if you use an oil based primer.
-This is why you need to degrease them so that you get a smooth surface.
+If the cabinets are greasy, the paint won’t be able to stick – even if you use an oil or water based primer.
+This is why you need to degrease them to get a smooth surface.

 3. Sand the Cabinets